-Whelped 6/11/19: 4 bicolor males (one a long coat); 1 bicolor female; 1 black female
+Whelped 6/11/19: 4 bicolor males, 1 bicolor female; 1 black female

 Mr. Green (Rudi) went to Wisconsin for obedience competition and Schutzhund.
 Miss Pink (Sadie) went to Pennsylvania for agility and obedience competition and therapy dog work.
 Miss Gray (Duchess) went to NW Montana, Mr. Blue (Ruger) went to southern Wyoming and Mr. Purple (Kaiser) went to Colorado as pets.
 Mr. Brown (Radik) went to Colorado as a pet and hopefully therapy dog.

-Duchess (Celhaus Royalty) at 7 months
+Rudi (Celhaus Rudolph) at 11 months

 Radik (Celhaus Radik of Eagle Vista) at 1 year

 Name story: Radik is German/Czech for “Famous ruler” and is pronounced “Rah-deek”.

-Radik at 7months
+Radik at 11 months

 Ruger (Celhaus Ruger Wesley George) at 1 year

-Ruger at 21 weeks
+Ruger at 11 months